IBM/powervs-tang-server-automation/docs/test.md

 3. Deploy with an existing bastion
 4. Deploy without an existing bastion

+These are tested with RHEL8.6, RHEL9.0, Centos 8 Stream.

 Backup and Restore are beyond the purpose of this automation, and customers are expected to test/run these Non-Functional aspects outside of the apply and destroy.